falkenber9/falcon/README.md

 Command line version of FALCON Decoder.
 (Instructions and Examples will follow soon.)

 ### FALCON Capture Probe and Capture Warden
-Command line tools for capturing LTE signals and optinal cell probing by an auxiliary modem.
+Command line tools for capturing LTE signals and optional cell probing by an auxiliary modem.
 For synchronized recordings by multiple instances of the recorder, Capture Warden provides a test-based command prompt.

-Note: In order to reduce the IO-load of the capturing system, FalconCaptureProbe will store the captured samples in RAM and write the to file after the capturing has ended.
+Note: In order to reduce the IO-load of the capturing system, FalconCaptureProbe will store the captured samples in RAM and write them to file after the capturing has ended.
 For this purpose, the application allocates all available RAM (minus 500MB as a reserve) for the internal sample buffer.
 The capturing process stops if the allocated buffer size is exceeded.